m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

    - We can use the values `"left"`, `"right"`, `"up"`, and `"down"` when calling the function.
  - `snake`
    - This parameter records the current position of the snake as a *list*.
-   - Valid *list* arguments store the positions that comprise a snake in the playing area.
+   - Valid *list* arguments store positions that comprise a snake in the playing area.
    - Each position is stored as a *tuple* of two *int* coordinates.
  - `apple`
    - This parameter records
      the current position of the apple
      as a *tuple* of two *int* coordinates.
-   - Valid arguments will specify a position in the playing area.
+   - Valid *tuple* arguments will specify a position in the playing area.

 To demonstate what this function needs to do, it is quickest to